 - Mixed media collage

-Graphic Communication is the perfect qualification for those aiming for a career in the creative industries.
-Our students typically consider careers in areas such as Graphic Design, Illustration, Advertising, Marketing, Animation and Web Design.
+This is a perfect qualification for students aiming for a career in the creative industries.
+Our students typically progress to careers in the Graphic Design, Illustration, Advertising, Marketing, Animation and Web Design sectors.

 Good to Know